 - Deliveries – Only available to Publishers, here you can conveniently send metadata of new works in your publishing catalogue to your collection society or sub-publisher.
 Curve supports the CWR format and lets you easily track if your works have been acknowledged and registered by your partners.

 - Sales / Income – Here you will manage the uploading and ingestion of your master sales or publishing income, telling Curve how to read your files using Templates, and uploading and assigning your expenses and costs.

 - Statements – This is where you manage the production of your Statements and bundle sales together into a Period.

-- Reports – With Reports, you can create custom reports to export your Sales and Cost information from the system.
-Here you can define the format of an export & what should be included.
+- Data – Our Analytics visualise your revenue and helps you understand your data.
+You can define what you wish to visualise, and how.
+If you wish to dig deeper, with Reports, you can create custom reports to export your Sales and Cost information from the system.
 Think of this as your big pivot table in the sky, and how you can access your data.